-Peatlands are carbon-rich ecosystems, and while it is common to measure peatland carbon stocks and fluxes, very few studies quantify variability in these measurements over space and time.
-This variability should be taken into account when interpreting the significance of experimental treatments, such as the warming and elevated CO2 treatments in the SPRUCE experiment.
+Peatlands are carbon-rich ecosystems, and, while it is common to measure peatland carbon stocks and fluxes, very few studies quantify variability in these measurements over space and time.
+This variability should be taken into account when interpreting the significance of experimental treatments, such as the warming and elevated carbon dioxide (CO2) treatments in the Spruce and Peatland Responses Under Changing Environments (SPRUCE) experiment.

-A team lead by ORNL is conducting a large-scale, long-term climate change response experiment in an ombrotrophic peat bog in Minnesota to evaluate the effects of warming and elevated CO2 on ecosystem processes using empirical and modeling approaches.
-To better frame future assessments of peatland responses to climate change, the team characterized and compared spatial vs. temporal variation in measured C cycle processes and their environmental drivers.
-They have also conducted a sensitivity analysis of a peatland C model to identify how variation in ecosystem parameters contributes to model prediction uncertainty.
-High spatial variability in C cycle processes resulted in the inability to determine if the bog was a C source or sink, as the 95% confidence interval ranged from a source of 50 g C m-2 yr-1 to a sink of 67 g C m-2 yr-1.
-Model sensitivity analysis also identified that spatial variation in tree and shrub photosynthesis, allocation characteristics, and maintenance respiration all contributed to large variations in the pretreatment estimates of net C balance.
-Variation in ecosystem processes can be more thoroughly characterized if more measurements are collected for parameters that are highly variable over space and time, and especially if those measurements encompass environmental gradients that may be driving the spatial and temporal variation (e.g., hummock vs. hollow microtopographies, and wet vs. dry years).
-Together, the coupled modeling and empirical approaches indicate that variability in C cycle processes and their drivers must be taken into account when interpreting the significance of experimental warming and elevated CO2 treatments.
+A team lead by ORNL are conducting a large-scale, long-term climate change response experiment in an ombrotrophic peat bog in Minnesota to evaluate the effects of warming and elevated CO2 on ecosystem processes, using empirical and modeling approaches.
+To better frame future assessments of peatland responses to climate change, the team characterized and compared spatial versus temporal variation in measured carbon cycle processes and their environmental drivers.
+They have also conducted a sensitivity analysis of a peatland carbon model to identify how variation in ecosystem parameters contributes to model prediction uncertainty.
+High spatial variability in carbon cycle processes resulted in the inability to determine if the bog was a carbon source or sink, as the 95% confidence interval ranged from a source of 50 grams of carbon per m2 per year (g C m–2 yr–1) to a sink of 67 g C m–2 yr–1.
+Model sensitivity analysis also identified that spatial variation in tree and shrub photosynthesis, allocation characteristics, and maintenance respiration all contributed to large variations in the pretreatment estimates of net carbon balance.
+Variation in ecosystem processes can be more thoroughly characterized if more measurements are collected for parameters that are highly variable over space and time, and especially if those measurements encompass environmental gradients that may be driving the spatial and temporal variation (e.g., hummock versus hollow microtopographies and wet versus dry years).
+Together, the coupled modeling and empirical approaches indicate that variability in carbon cycle processes and their drivers must be taken into account when interpreting the significance of experimental warming and elevated CO2 treatments.